West Australian Football League: Early 1900s

 Recent arrivals East Fremantle became the dominant force in the league winning 11 premierships from 1900 to 1918.

 On 27 March 1907, the WAFA was renamed the West Australian Football League (WAFL).

 The West Australian State Premiership was awarded to the winner of a contest played between the GNFL premiers and the WAFL premiers.
 The contest was played intermittently between 1903 and 1924 and the winning team accorded the title Champions of Western Australia.

 Unlike many other sporting competitions, the WAFL didn't go into recess during World War I, although two teams – North Fremantle and Midland Junction – were "casualties" of the war, competing for the last time in 1915 and 1917 respectively.

 Between the wars

-1919 saw East Perth win their first premiership, and they would go on to win 5 in a row – a national record until Port Adelaide managed 6 many years later.
+1919 saw East Perth win their first premiership, and they would go on to win five in a row.

 In 1921, the WAFL followed the idea of the SANFL's Magarey Medal and introduced the Sandover Medal, for the fairest and best player over a season, as voted by the field umpires.
 The medal has been awarded annually ever since.

-Claremont/Cottesloe entered the league in 1926, bringing the number of teams back to seven.
+entered the league in 1926, bringing the number of teams back to seven.
 They would rename the club to simply Claremont a few years later.